RoyalIcing/RoyalIcing/2023/an-idea-for-figures-in-markdown.md

 I particular like how `alt` support is there by default, encouraging writers to add an accessible description of the image screen reader users (or web crawlers) can read.

-However, HTML changes, and one of the additions that came with HTML5 is `<figure>`.
+However, HTML evolves, and one of the additions that came with HTML5 is `<figure>`.
 This is an element borrowed from printed works, especially in non-fiction where they’ll for example say “see figure 1.4 for an illustration of a plant cell”.

 I first encountered `<figure>` in A Book Apart’s [_HTML5 for Web Designers_](https://abookapart.com/products/html5-for-web-designers) whose first edition came out in 2010, well over a decade ago.
 So it’s not exactly new.